Small Arms (video game): Characters and weapons

 Two new characters were made available as downloadable content from the Xbox Live Marketplace on June 6, 2007: Ivar, and Gullarp.
 Each character has four different costume colours and a unique weapon (except downloadable ones).
 However, these weapons can be exchanged for other characters' weapons during gameplay.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.